 Warning :pay attention to the ground with hidden cracks, unstable tufts of grass and a marshy soil.
 To make your own opinion about the difficulty, I walked the first part (11km) in 2h11 and the second one (13.5km) took me 4h56, stops included.
 GPS signal may be weak or null.
 Nota : this walk can be done in a nicer way if you do it in counter clockwise.
 You will then enjoy the valley an Lough Veagh along your return path.
 Furthermore, you have the opportunity to have a tea at the Castle and for few euros, you can avoid the last 4km by bus if needed.

-Uploaded on: Sat, 17 Jun 2017 (15:45:05) Trackback: http://mountainviews.ie/track/3486/ To download GPS tracks you must be enrolled and logged in.
+Uploaded on: Sat, 17 Jun 2017 (15:45:05) Linkback: https://mountainviews.ie/track/3486/ To download GPS tracks you must be enrolled and logged in.
 See "Login or enrol", top right - quick and easy.

-Note: ALL information such as Ascent, Length and Creator time taken etc should be regarded as approximate.
+NOTE: ALL information such as Ascent, Length and Creator time taken etc should be regarded as approximate.
 The creator's comments are opinions and may not be accurate or still correct.

-Note: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.
+NOTE: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.